by Lydia Lee

 by Pastor John Khng

-The spirit of church planting began way back in 1979 when Pastor Khng started a Sunday School ministry in his 4-room HDB apartment at Marsiling Drive in Woodlands.
+Without our own awareness God's work of church planting began way back in 1979 when Bro.
+John Khng started a Sunday School ministry in his 4-room HDB apartment at Marsiling Drive in Woodlands.
 There was no established church at that time in Marsiling, which was nicknamed a ‘ghost town’ as few people wanted to stay there because of its location at the far north of Singapore, next to the Causeway that links Singapore to Malaysia.

 Pastor Khng went back to Bob Jones University with his family in July of 1990, to finish his Master in Pastoral Studies which was disrupted because of the need to come back half-way through his studies in 1987.
 With his studies completed in 1992, the family returned to plant another new church in Singapore.